-Sixty-five high schools selected to
+83 high schools selected in 2nd cohort

-Schools Equity & Excellence Project
+of AP/IB Equity & Excellence Project.

 The newly-selected schools will join a national collaboration to open college-level course access to an additional 10,000 low-income students and students of color each year